seL4/l4v/tools/autocorres/README.md

   * `keep_going`: Attempt to ignore certain non-critical errors.

-  * `scope`: Only parse the given functions and their callees, up to depth `scope_depth`.

-  * `c_locale`: Run in this locale, rather than the default locale used by the C-parser.
-This locale must behave like the C-parser one except that the function bodies may be different.
-    This option is for interfacing with the seL4 proofs.

   * `trace_heap_lift = FUNC_NAMES`: Trace the _heap abstraction_
     process for each of the given functions.
 The traces